AlishaNeelu/Casting-Agency/README.md

 7. Test your endpoints with [Postman](https://getpostman.com).
     - Register 3 users - assign the Associate role to one, Director role to the second and Producer role to the other.
     - Sign into each account and make note of the JWT.
-    - Import the postman collection `capstone.postman_collection.json`
+    - Import the postman collection `Heroku Capstone.postman_collection.json`
     - Right-clicking the collection folder for Associate,Director and Producer, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
     - Run the collection.
     - Export the collection overwriting the one we've included so that we have proper JWTs